JouniMi/JouniMi.github.io/_posts/2025-02-08-registry-hunts.markdown

 ![]({{ site.baseurl }}/assets/images//registry/create_item2.png)

-Seems like even with this command the second commandlet was not saved.
-And it was not, I tried several other ways, I created a HKCU runkey and mimiced running powershell.exe with encoded command and it did not save it.
+Seems like the second commandlet was not logged either.
+I tried several other ways, I created a HKCU runkey and mimiced running powershell.exe with encoded command and it did not save it.
 I did they same for HKLM runkey and still nothing.
 I am a bit baffled to say the least, I can see the values in registry but it seems MDE is for some reason, not saving this telemetry.

 When I finally found way to get the data saved to registry the query worked.
 So this query is able to find base64 encoded strings but it is far from perfect.
 It also only matches if the full key value matches base64 encoded string, which is why I started creating version which matches if there are padded whitespace.
 Again of course this was a whole another adventure with my lacking regex skills and eded up being reaaaally complicated especially as the regex flavour used by KQL does not support lookbehinds or lookaheads, which makes it difficult to match if there is a whitespace before or after the padding.
 I ended up with the following query: